Getting Started With RAJA¶

-CUDA_ARCHvalue less than sm_35 (e.g., sm_30), CMake will report this and stop processing.
+CMAKE_CUDA_ARCHITECTURESvalue less than 35 (e.g., 30), CMake will report this as an error and stop processing.

-*It is important to note that the version of Googletest that is used in RAJA version v0.11.0 or newer requires CUDA version 9.2.x or newer when compiling with nvcc.
+The version of Googletest that is used in RAJA version v0.11.0 or newer requires CUDA version 9.2.x or newer when compiling with nvcc.
 Thus, if you build RAJA with CUDA enabled and want to also enable RAJA tests, you must use CUDA version 9.2.x or newer.

-RAJA requires version 3.5 or newer of the rocm software stack to use the RAJA HIP back-end.
+RAJA requires version 3.5 or newer of the ROCm software stack to use the RAJA HIP back-end.

 RAJA Example Build Configuration Files¶